OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-inline-block.md

 by oscar (<a href="http://codepen.io/nopity">@nopity</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-The code pen above illustrates the usefulness of `inline-block` instead of the alternative use of floats to create navigation bar.
+The code pen above illustrates the usefulness of `inline-block` instead of the alternative use of floats to create a navigation bar.

 <br>
 <div class="alert alert-dismissible alert-info">